zorgzappy/Data-Analysis-and-Machine-Learning-on-Electric-Vehicle-Dataset/README.md

 # Data-Analysis-and-Machine-Learning-on-Electric-Vehicle-Dataset
 Analyzing a electric vehicle dataset for insights as to what vehicle would be the cheapest.

+**PLEASE NOTE, I didn't upload the pre-cleaned dataset because the file is too big.
+You can download it in the link listed below.
+I have attatched the cleaned version of the dataframe.**

 ## Dataset

 The dataset can be accessed from a government data site: